mohoff/.dotfiles/README.md

 - Switch to https://github.com/dandavison/delta when https://github.com/dandavison/delta/issues/177#issuecomment-635711834 is released
 - Make ssh+git config so that it shows gitlab/github handle instead of email
 - benchmark performance
+- different install (+sync?) script for mac and linux